aparna1996/download-online-ebooks/README.md

 You can convert like http://www.bestlib4u.com, http://www.freevampires.net etc into ebooks for a comfortable offline reading.

-Open the .py file and replace the url with the URL you want to download

-Run the Script with
+Open the .py file and replace the url with the URL you want to download Change num to the total number of pages in the site Run the Script with
 $ ./ebook_download.sh